The popularity of luxury African lodge holidays is definitely on the rise — and with good reason.

-A luxury African safari will take your experience to another level — allowing you to soak up the breathtaking scenery and wildlife that make this continent so special, while enjoying absolute comfort.
+A luxury African safari will take your experience to another level.
+It will allow you to soak up the breathtaking scenery and get up close to the wildlife that makes this continent so incredible, while enjoying absolute comfort.

-Here are three standout luxury lodges that will make your visit to Africa even more special.
+Here are three standout luxury lodges that all offer something truly special.

 Chinzombo Camp by Norman Carr Safaris — South Luangwa National Park (Zambia)

 Situated on the banks of the Luangwa River in Zambia, Chinzombo camp consists of just six luxurious twin villas, all with their own private plunge pools and camp spa facilities.
 With extra space and absolute privacy, each villa is the perfect sanctuary after a full day of game drives.

 Norman Carr Safaris operates five camps in the South Luangwa National Park, of which Chinzombo is the newest.
 Packages include accommodation, meals, standard drinks, laundry, two guided safari activities each day, airport transfers to and from Mfuwe, and inter-camp transfers as needed.